A vigorous, deciduous woody vine with showy trumpet-shaped orange to red flowers.

 Straighten the end of the branch and attach it to a support.
 In the autumn or the following spring you should be able to separate the marcotte from the original plant.

-Prune my trumpet vine
+Tailler my trumpet vine

 In Spring, prune your trumpet vine severely, like a vine.
 Keep only one or two big branches.
 Trim down all the branches that have bloomed the previous year, leaving only 2 or 3 buds.